flutterdata/flutter_data/README.md

 Done!

-This triggered a request in the background to `POST https://jsonplaceholder.typicode.com/todos`
+This sent a request in background to `POST https://jsonplaceholder.typicode.com/todos`

-(snap)

-But... why isn't the new `Todo` in the list?!
+But... why can't we see this new `Todo` in the list?!

 ### ⚡️ Reactivity to the rescue